tronprotocol/trident/README.md

 # trident

-trident is a SDK that includes libraries for working with TRON, it makes it easy to build TRON applications.
+trident is a SDK that includes libraries for working with TRON, it makes it easy to build TRON applications with multi-language.

 ## Contribution